 It should be noted that the need for more poultry buildings in the UK is also being driven by the consumer demand for higher welfare chicken (HWC) meat.
 As an example broiler meat produced for the Freedom Food Standards endorsed by the RSCPA requires 30% additional floor area than meat produced under the lower welfare standards of the Assured Poultry Meat Scheme.

 2.3 Site Location

-The proposed site is located to the south west of Llanafan Fawr in the County of Powys; the local authority is Powys County Council, and the Community Council is Llanafan Fawr Community Council.
+The proposed site is located to the north east of the village of Four Crosses in the County of Powys; the local authority is Powys County Council.
 It lies within an existing livestock unit.